 Parents are invited and encouraged to contribute to their child's SEND support plan and subsequent reviews.
-All parents are asked to agree and sign SEND support plans.
-In addition to normal access to their child's teacher, parents can also discuss issues relating to SEND with the Headteacher, SMT and SENDCO.
+All parents are asked to agree and sign SEND support plans (My Plans).
+In addition to normal access to their child's teacher, parents can also discuss issues relating to SEND with the Headteacher, SLT and the SENDCO.

-External support is provided by a range of professional services, including Educational Psychologists, Education Welfare Officer, Emotional and Behavioural Difficulties Support, Speech and Language Therapists, School Medical Officer and Occupational Therapist.
+External support is provided by a range of professional services including: Educational Psychologists, Education Welfare Officers, Emotional and Behavioural Difficulties Support, Speech and Language Therapists, School Medical Officer and Occupational Therapists.

-Longvernal Primary School participates in the local SENDCO Cluster Group for In-service training if appropriate, and liaises with other schools when necessary, e.g. when children transfer.
+Longvernal Primary School participates in the local SENDCO Cluster Group for in-service training if appropriate, and liaises with other schools when necessary, e.g. when children transfer.
+The SENDCO liaises regularly with the Primary SEND Lead Practitioner at the Local Authority, BANES.